FREE WELL TESTING EVENT IN MAY:

 -

-- If your nitrate strip shows 3ppm or higher, please let POWJH staff know when you return your test kit.
-POWJH recommends further testing and will assist in purchasing a more comprehensive test kit for you from Teton Conservation District (TCD).
+- If your nitrate strip shows 3 mg/L or higher, please take a picture of your test strip at the time of testing, and let POWJH staff know when you return your test kit.
+POWJH recommends further testing and will assist in completing a more comprehensive test kit for you from Teton Conservation District (TCD).

 -

-• POWJH is also collaborating with Teton County Public Health (TCPH) to provide coliform bacteria test kits which will test for E. coli bacteria
+• POWJH is also collaborating with Teton County Health Department (TCHD) to provide coliform bacteria test kits which will test for E. coli bacteria

 Due to the nature of aquatic contaminants like coliform bacteria and nitrate, it is best to get data to support the determination that a drinking water problem exists.
-Specifically, a comprehensive test from TCD, or a re-sample for coliform bacteria test from TCPH are the best next steps.
-If a problem is discovered, TCD, TCPH, and POWJH staff are here to help find the solution.
+Specifically, a comprehensive test from TCD, or a re-sample for coliform bacteria test from TCHD are the best next steps.
+If a problem is discovered, POWJH, TCHD, and TCD staff are here to help find the solution.

 TO PARTICIPATE IN THE FREE WELL TEST PROGRAM: